GeyserExtensionists/GeyserModelEngine/README.md

 # Current issues

 * Multi-textures are not supported
-* Please report any bugs (discord: willem.dev)
+* Please report any bugs (discord: https://discord.gg/NNNaUdAbpP)

 # FAQ

 ### Where can I contact you?
-You can contact me on discord under the name: willem.dev
+You can contact me on our Discord: https://discord.gg/NNNaUdAbpP